EasyPost/easy-ui/documentation/specs/Text.md

 type TextColor = TokenNamespace<"color">;

 type Text = {
-  // Adjusts the style of text that's rendered
-  //   defaults to body1
-  variant?: TextVariant;
   // Adjusts horizontal alignment of text
   //   defaults to start
   alignment?: "start" | "center" | "end" | "justify";
   // Adjusts the underlying element of the text
   //   defaults to span
   as?: TextAs;
+  // Text content
+  children: ReactNode;
   // Adjust color of text
   //   defaults to inherited color color?: TextColor;
   // HTML id attribute
   //   defaults to none
   id?: string;
+  // Truncate text overflow with ellipsis
+  //   defaults to false
+  truncate?: boolean;
+  // Adjusts the style of text that's rendered
+  //   defaults to body1
+  variant?: TextVariant;
   // Visually hide the text but keep it accessible
   //   defaults to false
   visuallyHidden?: boolean;